Meet the Front Line Staff of Wexford Rape Crisis

 Clare commenced as Manager with Wexford Rape Crisis in Nov 2014.
 Her working background includes work as a counsellor supporting and helping clients with addiction, depression, anxiety, and trauma.
 Clare has worked in the area of mental health for over 20 years and has held a range of senior managerial roles, mainly in Dublin in a variety of work settings.
 These include managing a Residential Alcohol & Drug Detox Unit, an emergency Shelter for homeless people with mental health challenges, a Transitional Housing Project for people exiting prison and a residential service for women affected by Domestic & Sexual Violence.
 She worked mainly with organisations such as Dublin Simon Community, De Paul Trust and The Vincentian Housing Partnership.

-Alison Barry, Clinical Team Leader
+Emma Dempsey, Clinical Team Leader

 Joanne O’Leary, Administrator